ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Clients SHOULD NOT respond to challenges until they believe that the server's queries will succeed.
-If a server's initial validation query fails, the server SHOULD retry the query after some time.
+If a server's initial validation query fails, the server SHOULD retry the query after some time, in order to account for delay in setting up responses such as DNS records or HTTP resources.
+The precise retry schedule is up to the server, but server operators should keep in mind the operational scenarios that the schedule is trying to accommodate.
+Given that retries are intended to address things like propagation delays in HTTP or DNS provisioning, there should not usually be any reason to retry more often than every 5 or 10 seconds.
 While the server is still trying, the status of the challenge remains "pending"; it is only marked "invalid" once the server has given up.